-The City of Saint-Lambert’s municipal Council is comprised of a Mayor and eight councillors—one per electoral district.
-You can consult the list of addresses to find your district councillor.
+The Ville de Saint-Lambert’s municipal Council is comprised of a Mayor and eight councillors—one per electoral district.

 Your elected representatives hold public meetings once a month so that you can address your questions or comments to them.
 For more information on meetings, please consult the section on Council meetings.

 These are the members of the 2021-2025 Saint-Lambert municipal Council: